HF (High Frequency)

 HF RFID tags – Common disadvantages:

-- Short read ranges for certain applications such as logistics and warehouse management..
+– Read range could be short for some applications such as logistics and warehouse management.

-ISO 14443 (type A and type B): Thanks to their security features (cryptography) and very short read ranges (privacy), HF ISO 14443 RFID tags are well suited for embedding into smart cards, high security payments, access control and other applications where security is an important issue.
+ISO 14443 (type A and type B): Thanks to their security features (cryptography) and very short read ranges — good for privacy — HF ISO 14443 RFID tags are well suited for embedding into smart cards, high security payments solutions, access control and other applications where security is an important issue.

-ISO 18000-3 Mode 2: This standard is not really ubiquitous but interesting thanks to its fast data transfer rate, good functioning with liquids and metals and, above all, its great performance in applications where tags are very close to each other or stacked.
-For these reasons HF ISO-18000-3 Mode 2 RFID tags are a good choice for document management, casino chips and playing cards, laundry, jewelry and other item-level applications.
+ISO 18000-3 Mode 2: This standard is not really ubiquitous but interesting thanks to its fast data transfer rate, limited issues with liquids and metals and, above all, its great performance in applications where tags are very close to each other or stacked.
+For these reasons, HF ISO-18000-3 Mode 2 RFID tags are a good choice for document management, casino chips and playing cards, laundry, jewelry and other item-level applications.